 Traditional Meet-and-Greets with Disney World Characters

 The traditional meet-and-greet is by far the most personal way to interact with Disney World characters.
-Even though it only lasts for a few moments, the character has all of its attention on you.
+Even though it only lasts for a few moments, the character has all of their attention on you.
 Plus, you get the best photo-op whether you use your own camera or the Disney PhotoPass service.
 Since you’ll be taking lots of pictures, get creative with poses.
-Pretend you’re surfing with Stitch or shooting an arrow with Merida.
+Pretend you’re surfing with Stitch or getting ready to build a snowman with Elsa!
+Traditional character greetings are back at nearly all locations, so you can get that Mickey hug in!

-For the more popular Disney characters, you’ll typically find them in a designated spot, and the Times Guide and Disney Parks app will list the times they show up so that you can always double-check the day of your trip.
+For the more popular Disney characters, you’ll typically find them in a designated spot, and the Times Guide and My Disney Experience app will list the times they show up so that you can always double-check the day of your trip.
 If it’s an inside location, the characters will stay for longer periods of time.
 If it’s an outdoor location, the characters will be there intermittently throughout the day.
-Here’s a brief breakdown of these greeting locations by park so you don’t miss them!
+Here’s a brief breakdown of the character sightings and the traditional greeting locations by theme park so you don’t miss them!

 Disney World Characters at Magic Kingdom